rholang/AlgoliaSearchRholang/README.md

 ## Pre-requisites

 - Install Python 3.6.
 Only this version have no error messages displayed (check that environment variables for python are set).
+Python has to be included in PATH Var.
 - Install pipenv
   - run command line with admin rights
   - $ pip install pipenv

 ## Setup project

-- Open this project with vscode -> cd into /DocSearch-Srapper
+- Open this project with vscode
-- $ pipenv install --dev
+- $ pipenv install
 - rename .env.example to .env

 ## Folder structure